fractalmandala/brhatNew/src/routes/about/investorupdate.md

 ---
 title: Investor Update
+about: An update on our journey, and the support we are grateful for.
 ---

 Entrepreneurial journeys are lonely, and lonelier still when the endeavor is cultural.
 Cultural initiatives are fundamentally different to commercial or even social enterprises.
 The outcomes that a true cultural endeavor envisions is in the realm of ‘thought’.
 This ‘thought’ however undergirds everything else – it determines values, attitudes and behaviors.
 The combination of values, attitudes and behaviors in turn determines social cohesion, economic growth, national integrity and civilizational sustenance.